The Nigger of the "Narcissus": History

 The work, written in 1896 and partly based on Conrad's experiences of a voyage from Bombay to Dunkirk, began as a short story but developed into a novella of some 53,000 words.
-As it grew, Conrad began to think of its being serialized.
+As it grew, Conrad began to think of its being serialised.
 After Smith Elder had rejected it for the Cornhill Magazine, William Ernest Henley accepted it for the New Review, and Conrad wrote to his agent, Edward Garnett, "Now I have conquered Henley, I ain't 'fraid o' the divvle himself!"
 Some years later, in 1904, Conrad described this acceptance as "the first event in my writing life which really counted".

 In the United States, the novel was first published under the title The Children of the Sea: A Tale of the Forecastle.
-The original had proven controversial in England, with one reviewer calling it "the ugliest conceivable title"; American reviewers were mixed, with one praising the new title for "superior refinement" and another arguing it "insulted the public by imputing prudery to the American reader."
+The original had also proven controversial in Britain, with one reviewer calling it "the ugliest conceivable title"; American reviewers were mixed, with one praising the new title for "superior refinement" and another arguing it "insulted the public by imputing prudery to the American reader."

-In 2009, WordBridge Publishing published a new edition with the censored title The N-Word of the Narcissus, which completely excised the word "nigger" from the text.
-According to the publisher, the offensive word may have led readers to avoid the book, and thus by getting rid of it the work was made more accessible to modern readers.

 Analysis

-The novel can be seen as an allegory about isolation and solidarity, with the ship's company serving as a microcosm of a social group.
-Conrad appears to suggest that humanitarian sympathies are, at their core, feelings of self-interest and that a heightened sensitivity to suffering can be detrimental to the management of a human society.
+The novel has been seen as an allegory about isolation and solidarity, with the ship's company serving as a microcosm of a social group.
+Conrad appears to suggest that humanitarian sympathies are, at their core, feelings of self-interest and that a heightened sensitivity to suffering can be detrimental to the management of human society.

 In 2006, in his critical study of Conrad, John G. Peters said of the work: